dagraham/etm-dgraham/README.md

 	#     id: whatever457
 	#     pw: your gmail password
 	#     server: smtp.gmail.com

-	smtp:
-		body: "{location} {when}\\n{description}"
-		from:
-		id:
-		pw:
-		server:
+	locations:                      # dictionary

-	# locations: a dictionary with location group names and
+	# A dictionary with location group names as keys and
-	# corresponding lists of locations.
-When given, do next
+	# corresponding lists of locations as values.
+When given,
-	# view will group items first by the location group name
+	# do next view will group items first by the location group
-	# and then by the location within that group.
+	# name and then by the location within that group.
 Note that
 	# locations can appear under more than one group name.
 E.g.,
 	# locations:
 	#    home: [home, garage, yard, phone, computer]